thilo-hub/esp32-multitool/README.md

 --OR--
 make HOST=10.1.1.73

-The software expects a file "wifi.cfg" in its storage.
+The software reads the config from the ESP
 It can either (prefered) be installed before  compilation time or installed/updated during runtime using the cmd interface:
 ```
-echo "Store wifi.cfg $(base64 < fatfs_image/wifi.cfg)" | ssh 10.1.1.73 dd of=/dev/ttyS2
+echo "Store system.cfg $(base64 < .../system.cfg)" | ssh 10.1.1.73 dd of=/dev/ttyS2
 ```

 Once the configuration is installed, the wifi connects automatically and starts the web servers.